Third-Party Voter Registration Organizations

 - A person engaged in registering to vote or collecting voter registration applications as an employee or agent of the Division of Elections, supervisor of elections, Department of Highway Safety and Motor Vehicles, or an official voter registration agency.

 The State's 3PVRO Database contains a list of all active and withdrawn third-party voter registration organizations.
 The database also tracks the number of application forms requested and applications returned by the 3PVRO.

 How do I register as a 3PVRO?

 - To register, complete and email Form DS-DE 119 (English PDF / Español PDF) as an attachment in PDF format to [email protected].
-If email is not available, fax the form to the Division at 850.245.6291.
+If email is not available, then fax the form to the Division at 850.245.6291.